Care services to help you stay in your own home

 Paying for long-term care at home

-If you only need a few hours help a day and your house can be adapted to your needs, care at home may be the most practical and cost-effective solution.
+If you only need a few hours help a day and your house can be adapted to your needs, care at home might be the most practical and cost-effective solution.

 How much you have to pay will depend on: